 Ankara fundamentally opposes large-scale sanctions against Russia, but promises not to circumvent them.

-Western countries have imposed export controls and sanctions since the Russian invasion of Ukraine nearly a year ago.
-However, Turkey, Hong Kong and some other global trading centers continued to actively export goods to Russia.
+Western countries have imposed export controls and sanctions since Russia launched its special military operation in Ukraine nearly a year ago.
+However, Turkey, Hong Kong, and some other global trading centers continued to actively export goods to Russia.

 Over the past year, Moscow has imported more than $2.6 billion worth of computers and other electronic components, including “dual-use goods”, according to Reuters.
 Most of these goods were produced by Western companies and their components were found in Russian weapons systems.